nimblehq/react-templates/packages/cli-tool/README.md

    ./bin/dev generate test-vite-app "feature/gh88-replace-webpack-with-vite" ~/Documents/Source
 ```

-> The `~/Documents/Source` last argument enables to deploy the app in another directory than the current repository.
-Errors might occurs if you try to generate a project within this repository.
+> The `~/Documents/Source` last argument enables to deploy the app in another directory rather than the current repository.
+> Errors might occurs if you try to generate a project within this repository.

 Find more the [OCLIF Documentation](https://oclif.io/docs/introduction.html)!